Road Trip Coast Highway 1: Perfect for Your Bucket List

 During the summer months, you may also encounter CalTrans repairing damage caused by the earlier winter storms.
 For those cases just make sure you pack your favorite tunes, especially as radio and mobile phone reception in your car is often sketchy.

 During the rainy winter season, especially with El Niño rains, you’ll want to be sure your car is in tip-top shape.
 You’ll also want to keep an eye out for any falling rocks.
 This road hazard frequently happens along the coastal mountains road between Jenner and Fort Ross.

 You’ll also need to be vigilant of tree branches that may have snapped off.
 This frequently happens farther north in the area between Stillwater Cove and Stewart’s Point.

-To learn more on how to prepare your car for travel in El Niño’s rainy conditions click here.
+To learn more about how to prepare your car for travel in El Niño’s rainy conditions click here.

 Take a Picture as You Take a Breather

-But there’s no worries with all the turnouts along the way.
+But there are no worries with all the turnouts along the way on the coast highway.
 Just pull over to the side to recapture your breath, steady your nerves, and take incredible photos to record this drive of a lifetime.

 Have you taken this drive before?
-What are you memories or favorite tips for the first-timer about to set out?
+What are your memories or favorite tips for the first-timer about to set out?
 We’d love to have you share them in the comments below.

 And the next time you travel the Shoreline Highway consider booking your rest stop at at Sea Ranch Abalone Bay!BOOK NOW